Vashon, Washington: Transportation

 There are no bridges to Vashon Island, so all access to the island is by sea or by air.
 Most travel on and off the island is on the Washington State Ferry system.
 A bridge connecting Vashon to Seattle and Kitsap County was planned in 1959, but was ultimately not funded.
 A second bridge proposal from the Washington State Transportation Commission was withdrawn in 1992 after objections from island residents.

 Vashon Municipal Airport is on the northern half of the island.
 There is no regularly scheduled air service to the airport.

 King County Metro provides bus service down the length of the island daily.
 Two routes (route 118 and 119) start at the Vashon Ferry Terminal in the north; at Valley Center mid-way down the island, the routes split with route 118 serving the southern part of Vashon Island while route 119 serving Maury Island.
 On September 10, 2016, on-island Sunday service returned to route 118.
+Prior to the start of Metro service on the island in 1973, an unofficial system named "Island Transit" was operated on Vashon by a single driver.